-Unfortunately, because of the absence of any coherent policies underlying the minimum contacts doctrine in Supreme Court caselaw, a number of lower courts have seized upon the fair warning language as the basis for making decisions about the timing of minimum contacts.192 In my previous article, I discussed at length the problem with the so-called "fair warning requirement" as a principle to guide personal jurisdiction analysis.193 The concept is dictum in the Supreme Court cases in which it is discussed, has no historical foundation in any of the Court's prior caselaw, conflates notice of a lawsuit with notice that one may be subject to personal jurisdiction, assumes without any evidence that defendants plan their behavior on where they will be subject to personal jurisdiction, and, most importantly, is entirely circular.194 At most, the fair warning concept is a reason for having some clear doctrine of personal jurisdiction, but it does not support a particular variant of personal jurisdiction law.
+Unfortunately, because of the absence of any coherent policies underlying the minimum contacts doctrine in Supreme Court caselaw, a number of lower courts have seized upon the fair warning language as the basis for making decisions about the timing of minimum contacts.
+192 In my previous article, I discussed at length the problem with the so-called "fair warning requirement" as a principle to guide personal jurisdiction analysis.
+The concept is dictum in the Supreme Court cases in which it is discussed, has no historical foundation in any of the Court's prior caselaw, conflates notice of a lawsuit with notice that one may be subject to personal jurisdiction, assumes without any evidence that defendants plan their behavior on where they will be subject to personal jurisdiction, and, most importantly, is entirely circular.
+194 At most, the fair warning concept is a reason for having some clear doctrine of personal jurisdiction, but it does not support a particular variant of personal jurisdiction law.
 In particular, it does not support a minimum contacts requirement.
 A rule that defendants are subject to jurisdiction in every state would be far more predictable and certain than the Supreme Court's current chaotic caselaw on minimum contacts.
-As an amicus brief filed in McIntyre by a number of distinguished civil procedure professors noted, "It is, after all, the jurisdictional principles themselves that would make jurisdiction foreseeable or would otherwise provide fair warning of what activity will subject a defendant to jurisdiction."195 If there is any silver lining in the McIntyre decision, it is that the opinions do not make any reference to the fair warning concept.
-One can only hope that the Court has recognized the entirely circular nature of this argument and has decided not to refer to it in the context of personal jurisdiction cases.
+As an amicus brief filed in McIntyre by a number of distinguished civil procedure professors noted, "It is, after all, the jurisdictional principles themselves that would make jurisdiction foreseeable or would otherwise provide fair warning of what activity will subject a defendant to jurisdiction."195 If there is any silver lining in the McIntyre decision, it is that the opinions do not make any refer-

-191 World-Wide Volkswagen Corp. v.
+World-Wide Volkswagen Corp. v.
 Woodson, 444 U.S. 286, 297 (1980) (citations omitted).

-192 See, e.g., Steel v.
+See, e.g., Steel v.
 United States, 813 F.2d 1545, 1549 (9th Cir.
 1987).